Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with highly trained technicians who have appropriate licensing and experience.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

-Always make sure you know what a company’s process looks like.
-When HVAC repairs are needed, ask your provider to list which parts need replacement and explain why.
-Confirm that your technician will clean and test the full system afterward to ensure proper operation.
-When replacing your HVAC, ask the contractor to describe the new estimated installation time, model, features, brand, and energy efficiency.
-Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.
+Always make sure you understand the details of a planned project.
+When HVAC repairs are required, your provider should list which parts need replacement and why.
+Confirm that your technician will clean and test the full system after repairs are completed to ensure that it’s working properly.
+When getting a replacement, ask the contractor to explain the new HVAC system brand, model, features, energy efficiency, and estimated installation time.
+Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

-Normally, your HVAC system should be inspected twice a year.
-After that inspection, your technician will tell you what services are required.
-You should also call a technician if you notice any new issues, like leaks, unusual smells, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+Typically, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what, if any, services are needed.
+You should also have your system inspected and serviced if you start to notice any issues, like unusual smells, strange noises, or leaks.
+If your home has ductwork, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are the spring and fall.
-Technicians are generally less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, which is when it normally sees the most use.
+The best times of the year to have an HVAC inspection are during the spring and fall.
+Technicians are less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically gets the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any window or door leaks to help keep cool air in.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your thermostat temperature as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any door or window leaks to help keep cool air in.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, whole-system HVAC installation or replacement takes between one and three days.
+Generally, HVAC installation or replacement takes between one and three days for the entire system.
 Installing or replacing an air conditioning unit or a furnace takes anywhere from about half a day up to two days.
-The exact amount of time will vary depending on factors like how large your home is, how easily accessible different sections are, and whether your technician discovers any problems.
+The exact amount of time will be based on factors like the size of your house, how easily accessible different sections are, and whether your technician finds any problems.

 For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
 In Doral, you'll probably want to purchase a unit on the higher end of this range.
-For homes over 1,000 square feet, central air will usually be more effective than window units for cooling.
+For a house over 1,000 square feet, central air will generally be more effective than window units for cooling.

-For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Doral, you may be able to make do with a lower-capacity furnace.
+For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Doral, you might be able to make do with a lower-capacity furnace.